-10 Ways to Engage and Build a Community on Social Media
+10 Ways to Build a Community on Social Media and Engage Them

 Social media today is synonymous with community.
 It describes a gathering of followers as close as next door to as far away as a continent, discussing the issues that mean the most to them, promoting what they believe in, and from time to time, sharing a humorous GIF with the people they think deserve it.